ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 While it is crucial that Claims, the Handle, and the Attester Identity information MUST be cryptographically bound to the signature of Evidence, they MAY be presented obfuscated, encrypted, or cryptographically blinded.
 For further reference see section {{security-and-privacy-considerations}}.

 As soon as the Verifier receives the signed Evidence and Event Logs, it appraises the Evidence.
 For this purpose, it validates the signature, the Attester Identity, and the Handle, and then appraises the Claims.
-Appraisal procedures are application-specific and can be conducted via comparison of the Claims with corresponding Reference Claims, such as Reference Integrity Measurements.
+Appraisal procedures are application-specific and can be conducted via comparison of the Claims with corresponding Reference Values, such as Reference Integrity Measurements.
 The final output of the Verifier are Attestation Results.
 Attestation Results constitute new Claim Sets about the properties and characteristics of an Attester, which enables Relying Parties, for example, to assess an Attester's trustworthiness.

 ## Uni-Directional Remote Attestation